 Charcoal use from cooking can be reduced by half if Liquefied Petroleum Gas (LPG) stoves are subsidized.
 A consequence would be reduced premature deaths due to indoor air pollution, as well as saved forests in Eastern Africa.

-EfDT hold a policy day on September 11th 2018 at the Julius Nyerere International Convention Center (JNICC) in Dar as Salaam, Tanzania.
-The theme of the policy day was “conservation and sustainable use of Tanzania's Marine resources" in line with 2018 world environmental day and the SDG14.
+EfD Tanzania's policy day 2018 had the theme “conservation and sustainable use of Tanzania's Marine resources" in line with 2018 world environmental day and the SDG14.

 The EfD Network proudly presents the new audiovisual production: “The Ecosystem Services Accounting for Development Program (ESAforD)” we encourage all our network to watch and enjoy the video!

 What does gender of a smallholder farmer got to do with the value of wild pollination services to crop productivity?